 The Stigma Of Addiction

 This confusion of dependence and addiction is just one sign among many that our society perpetuates a stigma against addiction.
-While they fail to understand the true nature of addiction and dependence, many people assume it is simply a sign that an individual is weak and lacks the will or the motivation to refrain from using a substance.
-Still others assume that people choose to become addicts, or choose to remain addicts, and enjoy the effects of their substance of choice.
+While not understanding the true nature of addiction and dependence, many people assume it is simply a sign that an individual is weak and lacks the will or the motivation to refrain from using a substance.
+Others may assume that people choose to become addicts or choose to remain addicts and enjoy the effects of their substance of choice.

 As we’ve shown earlier in this article, this is simply not true.
 The urges the individual feels to participate in the addictive behavior are ever-present and can feel uncontrollable.
 In fact, the physical and mental dependence often leads the individual to continue participating in the addictive behavior, despite the effects it has on his or her health, financial wellbeing, and family.